Bill to increase marriageable age of women to 21 years introduced in LS | Politics

 Congress deputy leader in Lok Sabha Gaurav Gogoi said the provisions of the bill were contrary to the Law Commission recommendations that had suggested making 18 years as the uniform marriageable age for men and women.

-IUML member E T Mohammed Basheer said the bill was “unwanted, unconstitutional and violation of Article 25 of the Constitution”.
+IUML member E T Mohammed Basheer said the bill was unwanted, unconstitutional and violative of Article 25 of the Constitution.

 Responding to the opposition, Irani said that had the opposition members heard her patiently, they would have known that the government was ready to refer the bill to the standing committee.
 She urged the Chair to refer it to the standing committee.